-Regional and Local Court Staff Courses.
-These courses allow CJER to provide highquality education to trial court personnel at a greatly reduced cost and with significant convenience to the courts.
+- Regional and local court staff courses.
+These courses allow CJER to provide high-quality education to trial court personnel at a greatly reduced cost and with significant convenience to the courts.
 The courses included in both the regional and local programming are considered and identified by the Governing Committee's curriculum committees and taught by experienced CJER faculty.
-Courses cover a wide array of topics-including human resources, traffic court, and case processing in the major court assignments of civil, criminal, probate, family, and juvenile-as well as broad topics relevant to all court staff, such as identifying and preventing workplace sexual harassment.

-Core Leadership and Training Skills Course.
+Courses cover a wide array of topics-including human resources, traffic court, and case processing in the major court assignments of civil, criminal, probate, family, and juvenile-as well as broad topics relevant to all court staff, such as identifying and preventing workplace sexual harassment. - Core Leadership and Training Skills.
 This course is designed for lead/senior clerks and assistant supervisors.
-Among other things, this three-day course teaches participants skills that contribute to effective leadership, discusses the challenges to leading colleagues and former peers, identifies strategies to meet those challenges, and identifies approaches to building successful and effective work relationships at all levels of the organization.
+Among other things, this three-day course teaches participants skills that contribute to effective leadership, discusses the challenges with leading colleagues and former peers, identifies strategies to meet those challenges, and identifies approaches to building successful and effective work relationships at all levels of the organization.